Favourites

 (1958, Welles)

-(1941) is the obvious choice here, but I find ToE more interesting.
-Welles used his last opportunity as a Hollywood director to completely run off the rails.
-The result is a noir freak-show, a patchy extravagance loaded with self-degrading humour, Kane references, seediness, failure and despair — just like Welles' life.
-C'mon, tell me my future!"
+Citizen Kane (1941) is the obvious choice, but I find ToE more interesting.
+Welles used his last opportunity as a Hollywood director to run amok.
+The result is a noir freak-show, a patchy extravagance loaded with self–deprecating humour, Kane references, seediness, failure and despair — just like Welles' life.
+C'mon, tell me my future!" he barks at Dietrich, Honey, you haven't got one… she calmly replies (maybe she had seen the rushes for Ferry To Hong Kong (1959)?).
+Other noir favourites are Scarlet Street (1945), with Edward G. Robinson destroyed by a cruel and shallow woman; and Odd Man Out (1947), with James Mason on the run as a wounded IRA operative, in wildly expressionistic Dublin

 Trzy kolory: Bialy